sofiamaule/ATE-IT_SofiaMaule/README.md

 Predictions are saved in src/predictions/ (JSON format consistent with the ATE-IT official evaluation script).

 ### Baselines and Ablations
-Several baselines and ablation models are also included:
+Several baselines and ablation models are also included, that where later not considered for their lower performances:

 - Vanilla term extraction
 src/vanilla_term_extraction.ipynb